 i.
 As a resident, it is your responsibility to place garbage in the trash chutes or dumpsters located in each complex.
 Garbage may not be kept in the hallways, stairwells, or balconies.
-Please help us maintain clean and well-maintained facilities.
-Residents and visitors to the communities are asked to keep hallways, public areas, stairwells, and landscaping free of trash.
+Please help us maintain clean and well-maintained facilities. f trash.
 Any type of trash left outside of living areas (in hallways, outside of front doors, in stairwells, etc.) could result in a fine.